weierophinney/grumpy-phpunit/testing-db.markdown

         status: 1
         item_type: 1

-Then, to load that data set:
+Then, to load that dataset:

 {: lang="php" }
     <?php